 Bob’s first book is a New York Times Best Seller - "DIRTY DADDY: The Chronicles of a Family Man Turned Filthy Comedian" was released on April 8, 2014 to critical acclaim with Vanity Fair calling it, “Hilarious and at times heartbreaking.”
 It's available in audio as well, recorded by Bob himself.

-In January he guest starred on John Stamos’ Fox series, "Grandfathered," co-starred in a film "A Stand-Up Guy," and finished his run on the first and then the second season of the mega-hit Netflix series, "Fuller House," which premiered on Netflix around the world on December 9th.
-Season 3 starts shooting in March.
+January 2016, Bob finished a very fulfilling and successful 9-week run on Broadway in the Tony-nominated play, "Hand To God," playing the part of a Lutheran minister, Pastor Greg.
+That year he also co-starred in a film "A Stand-Up Guy," and finished his run on the first and then the second season of the mega-hit Netflix series, "Fuller House," which premiered on Netflix worldwide.
+Season 3 of "Fuller House" is presently shooting and Bob is once again having a great deal of fun with his TV family.

 or look for Bob on: